-If your Sailor's "A" School or training is in GL, plan to leave late Sunday or on Monday and if your Sailor will be flying out, then plan to leave late Saturday or on Sunday to have the most time with your Sailor.
+If your Sailor's "A" School or training is in GL, then plan to leave late Sunday or on Monday.
+If your Sailor will be flying out, then plan to leave late Saturday or on Sunday to have the most time with your Sailor.
 (This may need to be adjusted if PIR is not on Friday.)
 See Saving Money PIR Weekend and PIR Day and Liberty during PIR Weekend.

 Once you know your recruit's PIR date, be sure to join the group for that.
 PIR groups are posted on the Comment Wall below once they are created.

 Who can attend PIR?

-Your recruit will indicate the names of four guests who will be permitted to receive tickets and attend PIR.
+Your recruit will indicate the names of up to four guests who will be permitted to receive tickets and attend PIR.
 RTC may change that to three guests if there is a large TG.
 Children ages 2 and under do not need a ticket to attend PIR, but a copy of the child's birth certificate may be presented in order for the child to attend PIR.
 The names of the guests will be listed on the Security Access Form.
-Your recruit will send the Security Access Form with The Form Letter and it will need to be completed fully and returned to your recruit. if you do not receive The Form Letter, then you can download the Security Access Form and complete it and send it to your recruit, but your recruit has the final say on who will attend PIR.
+Your recruit will send the Security Access Form with the form letter and it will need to be completed fully and returned to your recruit. if you do not receive the form letter, then you can download the Security Access Form and complete it and send it to your recruit, but your recruit has the final say on who will attend PIR.

-ALL GUESTS 3 AND OLDER MUST HAVE A TICKET TO ATTEND PIR, INCLUDING MILITARY GUESTS (ACTIVE DUTY, RESERVE, RETIRED, VET).
+ALL GUESTS 3 YEARS OLD AND OLDER MUST HAVE A TICKET TO ATTEND PIR, INCLUDING MILITARY GUESTS (ACTIVE DUTY, RESERVE, RETIRED, VET).
 No extra guests allowed, no exceptions.